The Beaches in Koh Samui: 2026 Guide +Map

 Best for: Snorkelling, quiet afternoons, photography

 Also known as Crystal Bay, this local favourite offers some of Koh Samui’s best snorkelling conditions.
-The beach sits on a small promontory, with Samui’s signature sea-smoothed boulders at each end creating perfect conditions for underwater exploration.
+The beach sits on a small promontory, with large rounded boulders at each end that create good conditions for underwater exploration.

-The crystal-clear waters teem with tropical fish, making it perfect for snorkelling.
+The clear water has plenty of tropical fish, making it great for snorkelling.
 The gradually deepening water also makes it suitable for swimming, though the beach can get busy during peak hours.

-The entrance is easy to miss – keep an eye out for signs for Silver Beach Resort.
-It’s a blink and you will miss it entry, we missed it 3 times!
-Look for the cluster of parked motorbikes outside a restaurant
+Getting there: The entrance is easy to miss – look for signs for Silver Beach Resort.
+We drove past it three times before spotting it.
+Look for the cluster of parked motorbikes outside a restaurant.

-While perfect for day trips, staying here requires your own transport as local amenities are limited and taxis are infrequent so consider this before booking one of the hotels on the beach.
+While it’s great for day trips, staying here requires your own transport.
+Local amenities are limited and taxis are infrequent, so consider this before booking one of the hotels on the beach.

 Coral Cove Beach